Forward Mid Logo

 Edinburgh EH6 5RX

-SAMH Logo black text with 4 purple circlesEvery year 1 in 4 of us in Scotland will experience a mental health problem.
+SAMH logo in pink and black with four purple circles, illustrating a commitment to mental health awareness and support.Every year 1 in 4 of us in Scotland will experience a mental health problem.

 So it’s important to be ready to talk about mental health.
 Whether you are living with a mental health problem or supporting someone who is, accessing information is vital.
 SAMH is here to help you.
 Building a network of people who you can trust and share things with can help protect your mental health.
 A person you trust, such as a friend, family member, colleague or community leader, may be able to provide a listening ear.